-Starting around the 5th grade, I choose a passage to be studied for the week.
+Starting around the Level 5 ( Grade 5 – Age 10-12 ), I choose a passage to be studied for the week.
 These passages will come from whatever book we’re currently reading aloud.
 I write the passage on our whiteboard on Monday morning and we go over it each day.
 We pull any words the children think will be difficult and we practice them each day for spelling.
 We discuss the punctuation and capitalization, and anything else I think worthy of note.

 They use the passage for copywork on Tuesday or Wednesday, and then either Thursday or Friday (whenever they feel ready) I read the passage phrase by phrase while they write it down.
 If they get all the spelling words correct, I erase them from the board.
 If not, we leave them up for another week and I give them a spelling quiz the following week.
 I also add words to the spelling list if they consistently ask me to spell them.
 This is essentially all we need to do for spelling.

-Just for an example, here is a passage from Build Your Library’s fifth grade American History curriculum:
+Just for an example, here is a passage from Build Your Library’s Level 5 American History curriculum:

 You might have been born the biggest fish in the sea, but the skill and perseverance of those lower born than you can take you down and destroy you.